DePaul University > About > Administration > Robert L. Manuel, PhD

 Raised in the Episcopal Church, he credits his most formative religious development to his time at Le Moyne College and Georgetown University, both Catholic institutions.
 For the last six years, he has served as a board member at Brebeuf Jesuit Preparatory High School.
 He also has participated in a number of immersive religious experiences, including a service trip with the Jesuits to Kenya.

-Rob has a bachelor’s degree in history and political science from Allegheny College, a master’s degree in higher education administration from Syracuse University and a doctorate in higher education administration from New York University.
+Rob has a bachelor’s degree in history and political science from Allegheny College, a master’s degree in higher education administration from Syracuse University and a PhD in higher education administration from New York University.
 He and his wife, Wilmara, are the parents of three daughters.